 A Message to Our Clients About GDPR Compliance

-On May 25, 2018, the General Data Protection Regulation (GDPR) goes into effect.
+On May 25, 2018, the General Data Protection Regulation (GDPR) went into effect.
 Although the regulation is coming out of the European Union (EU), it has implications worldwide.
-This regulation is replacing the 1995 Data Protection Directive and is intended to protect individuals’ right to privacy.
+This regulation replaced the 1995 Data Protection Directive and is intended to protect individuals’ right to privacy.
 This regulation impacts your business if you collect, process, or store information regarding residents of the European Union – and this includes residents even if they are outside the EU.

 Marden-Kane’s core focus is the administration and management of sweepstakes, contests and instant win game promotions both domestically and internationally.
 We understand the need to protect and secure client data and have done so for over 60 years.
-That is why it is extremely important to us that we achieve compliance with the GDPR prior to the regulation’s effective date.
+That is why it was extremely important to us that we achieved compliance with the GDPR prior to the regulation’s effective date.

-We are already compliant with Privacy Shield, a regulated framework set up for the approved transfer of data between the EU and the US.
+We were already compliant with Privacy Shield, a regulated framework set up for the approved transfer of data between the EU and the US.
 As part of that certification, which we achieved in 2016, we also engaged a third-party dispute resolution provider (the Better Business Bureau) to resolve privacy complaints.
-And for the last year we have been working on improving efficiency and effectiveness in processes relating to data handling and data practices to become fully compliant with all of the articles of the GDPR.
+And for the last year we worked on improving efficiency and effectiveness in processes relating to data handling and data practices to become fully compliant with all of the articles of the GDPR.